Residential Dining—Special Event

 - Where appropriate, activities to engage the customer were planned and supported the theme.

-4. Other Considerations (5 points)
+4. Additional Considerations (5 points)

 - Evidence that the goals of the event were met (such as attendance, financial analysis, etc.)